PNNL-Comp-Mass-Spec/File-Comparison-Sampler/Readme.md

 Use /Bytes, /KB, /MB, or /GB to indicate the number of bytes to read from each file portion; The default is 512 KB

-Use /L to log messages to a file.
-Optionally specify the log folder using /LogFolder
+Use `/L` to log messages to a file.
+Optionally specify the log directory using `/LogDirectory`

 ## Contacts